cognitionIT/AZ-300-LabFiles/Instructions/AZ-300T01_Lab_Mod03_Implementing Custom Azure VM Images.md

 #### Task 1: Configure a Packer template

-1. From the lab virtual machine, start Microsoft Edge and browse to the Azure portal at [**http://portal.azure.com**](http://portal.azure.com) and sign in by using the Microsoft account that has the Owner role in the target Azure subscription.
+1. From your machine, start Microsoft Edge and browse to the Azure portal at [**http://portal.azure.com**](http://portal.azure.com) and sign in by using the Microsoft account that has the Owner role in the target Azure subscription.

 1. In the Azure portal, in the Microsoft Edge window, start a **Bash** session within the **Cloud Shell**.